Writing a business continuity plan

 Business continuity doesn't have to be difficult or take a lot of time.
-The steps below will help you prepare a plan for your business and give you confidence that you can cope in a crisis.
+These steps will help you prepare a plan for your business and give you confidence that you can cope in a crisis.

 Get to grips with your business